do-your-own-seo/do-your-own-seo.github.io/source/en/_posts/2022-10-04-AI-generated-content-for-SEO.md

 <p class="txt-center">
 	<small>“AI thinks about the picture while drawing it, sitting at the table, on which there is a cup of tea and a half-eaten sandwich”.</small>
 </p>
 <p>You can see a couple more sketches in the <a href="#imgs">last section</a>.
-The official <a href="https://openai.com/dall-e-2/#demos">DALL-E2 demo</a> is especially worth looking, but please come back as soon as possible; I can’t wait to tell you something.</p>
+The official <a href="https://openai.com/dall-e-2/#demos">DALL-E2 demo</a> is worth looking at, but please come back as soon as possible; I can’t wait to tell you something.</p>
 <p>SEO sharks would probably ask AI to write about <strong>“How to Create a Blog Post with AI”</strong> and get the keyword-rich text.
-However, I’m interested in taking a vital issue and seeing if the machine can generate trustworthy content.
+Yet, I’m interested in taking a vital issue and seeing if the machine can generate trustworthy content.
 For now, one of the hottest topics is <b class="red">the war in Ukraine</b>.
 But you can choose something of your own.</p>
-<p>Let’s get started!
-You need a desktop and some free time.
+<p>So, let’s get started!
 I suppose you have a topic for an essay and have already <strong>collected keywords</strong> in advance.
 If not, why not use these simple, free tools: <a href="https://soovle.com/">Soovle</a> and <a href="https://seoscout.com/suggest">SeoScout</a>?
 Keep in mind that keywords are needed not just for SEO: a set of key phrases should outline the content of an upcoming article.
 Let’s use several AI text generators and compare their pros and cons.</p>
 </div>
 <div>
-<h2 id="1">The article from the keywords.
-AI writes section after section.</h2>
+<h2 id="1">An article just out of the box with key phrases</h2>
+<p><b class="red">UPD!</b> Initially, this section was dedicated to Longshot AI, but ChatGPT came along and solved the problem in a split second.
+So I’m leaving the Longshot manual untouched and posting an additional snippet at the <a href="#gpt">end of the section</a>.</p>
-<p>The first way to create content is not the easiest, but it is the one that has worked for me with the theme where the facts matter.
-If your topic does not require fact-checking, you can <a href="#2">skip</a> this section.
-With those who stay, we switch to <a href="https://app.longshot.ai/standalones/keywordstotext">Keywords to Text</a> from Longshot AI, register there, and enter key phrases, up to 400 characters in total.
-I had the following:</p>
+<p>Why is <b>Longshot AI</b> named first?
+I’ve tried the other mentioned tools, and I’ve made sure this one is more suitable for sensitive topics because it doesn’t invent facts.
+If your niche doesn’t require fact-checking, you may want to <a href="#gpt">skip</a> this complicated method.
+With those who stay, we switch to <a href="https://app.longshot.ai/standalones/keywordstotext">Longshot AI Keywords to Text</a>, register there, and enter key phrases, up to 400 characters.
+Mine were like this:</p>
 <blockquote data-nosnippet><small>war in Ukraine, russian invasion, 24 february 2022, missile strikes, air bombs, cities destroyed, tens of thousands of civilians killed, russian war crimes, trial, putin goes all-in, russian oligarchs, public opinion polls, propaganda from tv screens, russian people support special military operation, partial mobilization in russia, ukrainians recapture their lands, victory, reparations</small></blockquote>
-<p>It’s better not to repeat my mistake: the program gives out a little text, so you’d better have the keywords separately for each section of the longread.</p>
+<p>It’s better not to repeat my mistake: the tool currently being tested gives out a little text, so you’d better have the keys separately for each subsection.</p>
 <h3>Plain text generation</h3>
 <p>In one attempt, AI has produced three unfinished text excerpts, each about 525–565 characters long.
-They looked like twins to each other, but their overall <strong>uniqueness was 100%</strong>, according to plagiarismdetector.net.</p>
+They looked like twins to each other, but their overall <strong>uniqueness was 100%</strong>, according to plagiarismdetector.net.
+Below, I’ve underlined the excerpts chosen to compose the final text.</p>
 <p class="txt-center"><img loading="lazy" src="/images/posts/longshot-keywords-to-text.jpg" alt="Инструмент Keywords-to-text от LongshotAI в действии" width="730" height="720"></p>
 <p>In a minute of mouse-clicking, it turned into this 910-character compilation:</p>
 <blockquote data-nosnippet><small>On February 24, 2022, Russian forces invaded Ukraine, launching missile strikes and air bombs against cities.
 Tens of thousands of civilians were killed in the attacks, and Russia was accused of war crimes.
 Putin justified the so-called "special military operation" by saying it was necessary to protect Russian citizens and interests in Ukraine.
 But many believe that he was trying to consolidate power.
 Putin went all-in, and Russian oligarchs supported him.
 They were funding the war effort, and propaganda from TV screens convinced the Russian people to support the special military operation.
 Public opinion polls had shown that the Russian people supported the war until partial mobilization was ordered in Russia and the conflict escalated.
 However, the Ukrainians were able to recapture their lands and ultimately achieve victory.
 As a result of the war, reparations were paid to Ukraine.</small></blockquote>
-<p>The reputable <strong>Grammarly Editor</strong> scored text quality at 86% due to passive voice misuse.
-I think AI did a good job!</p>
+<p>The reputable <strong>Grammarly Editor</strong> scored text quality at only 86%, mainly due to passive voice misuse.
+I think AI did a job!</p>
 <p>We have just seen that we can easily trust artificial intelligence to write plain text.
 But how about structure?
 LongshotAI will help with this too.
 I recommend trying two tools to generate the title and headlines.</p>
 <p>The first is simple: <a href="https://app.longshot.ai/standalones/faqs">Create FAQs</a>.
 You enter 400 characters of keywords into the input field and get a long list of questions.</p>
 <p class="txt-center"><img loading="lazy" src="/images/posts/longshot-create-faqs.jpg" alt="Longshot AI creates FAQs from keywords" width="805" height="320"></p>
-<p>But the primary use of this tool is different: it can help to create a FAQ article fragment in order to gain an <a href="{{site.url}}/how-to-earn-a-proper-snippet-on-SERP">extended (rich) snippet</a> in Google Web Search.</p>
+<p>But the primary use of this tool is different.
+It can help to create for your article a FAQ fragment, in order for it to gain an <a href="{{site.url}}/how-to-earn-a-proper-snippet-on-SERP">extended (rich) snippet</a> in Web Search Results.</p>
 <p>The second tool is called <a href="https://app.longshot.ai/standalones/headlines">Headlines</a>.
 It works with fewer keywords (up to 200 chars) and can generate three types of headings: descriptive, listicle, and engaging (<strong><abbr title="Call to Action">CTA</abbr></strong>).
 My stripped-down set of keys looked like this:</p>
 <blockquote data-nosnippet><small>war in Ukraine, russian invasion, 24.02.2022, cities destroyed, tens of thousands of civilians killed, putin goes all-in, oligarchs, propaganda, partial mobilization in russia, victory, reparations</small></blockquote>
 <p>Perhaps, for these emotionally charged key phrases, catchy headlines won’t fit?
 We’ll see soon.</p>